Bootstrapping Code Translation with Weighted Multilanguage Exploration: Experiments and Results

 \subsection{Case Study}

 To investigate the qualitative impact of \methodname beyond numerical metrics, we analyze specific translation instances to understand how \methodname shifts the model's translation behavior.

-As shown in Figure~\ref{fig:case} (top), in the string encoding case, the C++ expression \textit{w + 2} increments the ASCII code of w by 2, yielding another single character.
+As shown in Figure~\ref{fig:case}, in the top string encoding case, the C++ expression \textit{w + 2} increments the ASCII code of w by 2, yielding another single character.
 However, Qwen3-1.7B translates it into \textit{+ `2'}, which is a string concatenation operation.
 It alters both the length and the content of the output.
 In contrast, \methodname faithfully reproduces the original source C++ code's behavior with \textit{ord/chr + 2 }.
 This demonstrates that \methodname preserves the exact logic of the source code.

-The GCD case (bottom) highlights the aggressive nature of our exploration strategy.
+The bottom GCD case highlights the aggressive nature of our exploration strategy.
 Qwen3-1.7B remains a literal translation of \% operator.
-Conversely, BootTrans uses the Pythonic \textit{divmod} idiom.
-Although led to an error (misinterpreting return values), it still shows that \methodname empowers the model to search for higher-level algorithmic equivalents and improved computational efficiency.
+Conversely, \methodname uses the Pythonic \textit{divmod} idiom.
+Despite misalignment in return types, \methodname empowers the model to search for higher-level algorithmic equivalents.
 Collectively, both cases suggest that \methodname generates more idiomatic and native-like translations.
 While exploration entails risks, as seen in the idiomatic misuse, it represents a vital opportunity for achieving more complex translations, such as built-in function mapping and API adaptation.
 See Appendix~\ref{app:error} for more details about the categorization of translation errors.